StreamHPC/rocRAND/docs/api-reference/cpp-api.rst

 2. Initialize the generator state parameters using ``rocrand_init``.

-3. Generate random numbers by calling generation function on the generator state.
+3. Generate random numbers by calling the generation function on the generator state.

 4. Use the results.

-Since the rocRAND device functions are invoked from inside the user kernel, the generated numbers may be used right away in the kernel without a need to copy them to the host memory.
+Since the rocRAND device functions are invoked from inside the user kernel, the generated numbers can be used right away in the kernel without the need to copy them to the host memory.

-In the below example, random number generation is using XORWOW generator.
+In the below example, random number generation is using the XORWOW generator.

 ..  code-block:: cpp